Skip to content

 """

-For all arguments accepted by mean_evaluator function, see extended_summary in ODMetrics.compute() method.
+For a complete list of arguments accepted by the mean_evaluator function, refer to the extended_summary option in the ODMetrics.compute() method.

 iou_example